Kleimionov-WebRuby/OnlineShop-NodeJS/README.md

 ##### Nodemon

-First of all need to install Nodemon
+First of all need to install `nodemon`

 Nodemon is a utility that will monitor for any changes in your source and automatically restart your server.
 Perfect for development.
 Install it using npm.